What is the ModMic?

 International shipping DOES NOT include any possible taxes or import fees you may incur.
 It may be cheaper or more convenient for you to buy your ModMic through our International Partners.

 How long does it take for international shipments?

-It may take as long as 5-10 business days for a shipment to arrive, and sometimes longer depending on the country, distance, and customs.
+It may take as long as 4-6 weeks for a shipment to arrive, and sometimes longer depending on the country, distance, and customs.
 If the shipment has not arrived in two weeks, check with your local customs office, as they can hold your package for up to 6 weeks before they even notify you.